 Manila, once known as The Pearl of the Orient because of its location as an important trade route in Pacific, is one of the most diverse and busiest places in the world.
-At first sight, it may not look like the cleanest place, but I'm sure it offers various adventures and opportunities that you are looking for.
+Manila offers various adventures and opportunities for travelers and is well worth a visit.

-Make sure to stay safe when visiting Manila.
+First of all, make sure to stay safe when visiting Manila.
 I'd recommend staying in hotels around Makati as this is considered one of the more secure neighborhoods.
-Book your hotel in advance on sites like Traveloka, rather than searching a place to stay once you get there.
+Book your hotel in advance, rather than searching a place to stay once you get there.

 Travelling in Manila is like a complete package filled with shops, museums, parks, theatres, galleries, churches and a nightlife lasting till dawn.
 Let’s see a few things you should check out that give you a chance to explore the culture and main attractions of the city.